4 Reasons To Suggest Adaptive Clothing

 Patients with Alzheimer’s or Dementia behavior may display aggressive behaviors while being dressed.

 - Pulling shirts over their face can cause confusion, panic and aggression.
 Many adaptable clothing items such as; open back tops and open back dresses open up completely reducing the struggle of forcing a shirt over the head.
 Adaptive clothing offers larger arm openings making it easier to dress patients who refuse to cooperate or patients who have reduced upper arm mobility.

 - Adaptive anti-strip suit designs provide effective solutions for patients with dementia and those show aggressive disrobing behaviors.
 Adaptive clothing allows patients to be dressed from behind reducing potential nursing staff injuries while solving patient disrobing issues.

-Faster & more efficient
+Faster & Efficient

 Adaptive wear is not just easier to put on it’s convenient as well.
 Caregivers and health professionals will have more time to do things that the patient enjoys doing.
 Using adaptive clothing makes the morning or night routine much easier and it also provides extensive benefits to long-term care and nursing homes.
 Nurses and support workers are usually overwhelmed and adaptive clothing will alleviate their stress to a large extent while saving them time and energy.

 Improved Patient Interaction

 Patients are usually uncomfortable with the idea of asking for help while getting dressed.
 In addition, being maneuvered in and out of a lift, being transferred to a chair or constantly shifting on the bed increases the risk of patient injury.
 Adaptive clothing offers comfortable and struggle free dressing options.
 Health care providers can spend more quality time connecting with their patients with thanks to adaptable clothing instead of going through uncomfortable dressing procedures.
 Having access to adaptive clothing improves the quality of life for patients and health care professionals.